Industry Resources

 The connection between the transoms and ledgers and the standards is normally by a specially designed mouth piece and rosette device or by other modular connection methods.
 The connection device is also used for the connection of the various diagonal members or braces.

-A swingstage could be described as a suspended platform varying in sizes from 5 feet to 32 feet in length that is suspended from permanent or temporary rigging on the roof of a high rise building.
-Fixed length platforms vary in sizes up to 32’ in length and typically have a capacity of 750 lbs.
-In recent years, Modular Platform have become very popular, allowing for increased flexibility and easier storage for both the end user and supplier.
-Modular Platforms come in various size components that allow for increased stage lengths greater than 32 feet.
-Depending on the length of the stage and manufacturer, Modular Platforms can have capacities as high as 1500 lbs.
+Suspended access could be described as a suspended platform varying in size from 1 metre to 12 metres in length that is suspended from permanent or temporary supports on the roof of a building or other structure.
+Modular platform configurations allow for maximum flexibility and easier storage for both the end user and the supplier.
+Depending on the length of the platform, the manufacturer, and the powered hoists used, suspended platforms can have capacities as high as 680 kg.

-Both styles of platforms can have manual, air or electric lifting devises to allow for a platform to be elevated or lowered up the sides of buildings, stacks, boilers or any other elevated structure.
+Suspended platforms can have manual, air-powered, or electric lifting devices to allow a platform to be raised or lowered up the sides of a building, chimney, boiler, or any other elevated structure.

-Swingstages are typically used by: window washers, restoration contractors, window installers, caulking contractors or any other trade where high rise access is required.
+Suspended access is typically used by: window washers, restoration contractors, window installers, caulking contractors, or any other trade where elevated access is required.

 Fall Protection